fmhirwa/rate-limiting/scenario3/Readme.md

 npm test
 ```

 This will run the automated tests using the Jest framework and the supertest package.
-The tests cover the following